survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 # Server Side Rendering

 **Server Side Rendering** (SSR) is a technique that allows you to serve an initial payload with HTML, JavaScript, CSS, and even application state.
-Unlike in a **Single Page Application** (SPA), this time around you will serve a fully rendered HTML page that would make sense even without JavaScript enabled.
+You will serve a fully rendered HTML page that would make sense even without JavaScript enabled.
 In addition to providing potential performance benefits, this can help with Search Engine Optimization (SEO).

 Even though the idea sounds simple, there is a technical cost involved and you can find sharp corners.
 The approach was popularized by React.
 Since then frameworks encapsulating the tricky bits, such as [Next.js](https://github.com/zeit/next.js), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.